Study in ITALY for Pakistani Students

 - Italy has a wide range of universities a student can choose from.

-- Students have the opportunity to learn Italian at an excellent level.
+- Pakistani Bangladeshi Indian other nationality Students have the opportunity to learn Italian at an excellent level.
 This is an advantage to their resume when searching for a job after school.

-- International students have the choice of applying for a grant or scholarship.
+- International students Pakistani Bangladeshi Indian other nationality have the choice of applying for a grant or scholarship.

-- Many universities provide affordable accommodation within a range of 300 to 400 euros a month.
+- Many universities provide affordable accommodation within a range of 300 to 400 euros a month for Pakistani Bangladeshi Indian other nationality.

-- International students a get student visa which allows them to travel around Europe freely as well as many bonuses on tickets and services.
+- International students Pakistani Bangladeshi Indian other nationality a get student visa which allows them to travel around Europe freely as well as many bonuses on tickets and services.

-- Italy has a good number of low cost universities for students who can’t secure a scholarship for their studies.
+- Italy has a good number of low cost universities for students Pakistani Bangladeshi Indian other nationality who can’t secure a scholarship for their studies.

-- Students are legally allowed to extend their visa upon graduation.
+- Pakistani Bangladeshi Indian other nationality Students are legally allowed to extend their visa upon graduation.

-- Students have the opportunity to study and work.
+- Pakistani Bangladeshi Indian other nationality Students have the opportunity to study and work.
 On average, a part-time position pays 10 euros per hour.

 Application opens for scholarships in Italy for international students from Africa and developing countries every year.